-Contact Nancy Ruggeri, Associate Director for Graduate and Postdoctoral Programs, with questions.
+Contact Nancy Ruggeri, Associate Director, Searle Center for Advancing Learning and Teaching, with questions.

 Ph.D. students from any program may apply, provided they meet the following criteria:

-- Previously served as an NTAC Workshop Leader (formerly known as the TAF program) and/or participated in the Teaching Certificate Program.
+- Previously served as an NTAC Workshop Leader and/or participated in the Teaching Certificate Program.

 - Taught at least two quarters at Northwestern (either as a teaching assistant or instructor).